ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/wg_dev_merge/readme_wg_dev_merge.md

-# Coordinating Parallel Dev Streams (Team *s* Development)
+# Coordinating Parallel Dev Streams (**Multi-Team Development**)

-This is the Diego Lo Giudice challenge:
+This is the Diego Lo Giudice challenge: enable ongoing parallel development with both the LOB and Dev *teams.*  It's enabled by declarative technology, where the integration is done with software, not manual effort.

+It works like this:

 1. The project begins with the **Kickstart:** several iterations to get *solid requirements*.
     * Uses Natural Language and Declarative Rules